MedicineToken/Medical-SAM-Adapter/README.md

      ISBI2016_ISIC_Part3B_Training_GroundTruth.csv

-2. For training, run: ``python train.py -net sam -mod sam_adpt -exp_name *msa_test_isic* -sam_ckpt ./checkpoint/sam/sam_vit_b_01ec64.pth -image_size 1024 -b 32 -dataset isic --data_path *../data*``
+Begin Adapting! run: ``python train.py -net sam -mod sam_adpt -exp_name *msa_test_isic* -sam_ckpt ./checkpoint/sam/sam_vit_b_01ec64.pth -image_size 1024 -b 32 -dataset isic --data_path *../data*``
 change "data_path" and "exp_name" for your own useage.

+Evaluation and Visualization:
 The code can automatically evaluate the model on the test set during traing, set "--val_freq" to control how many epoches you want to evaluate once.
 You can also set "--vis" parameter to visualize the results.

 In default, everything will be saved at `` ./logs/``